corda/corda/docs/source/permissioning.rst

 Keypair and certificate formats
 -------------------------------
-You can use any standard key tools or Corda's ``X509Utilities`` (which uses Bouncy Castle) to create the required public/private keypairs and certificates.
-The keypairs and certificates should obey the following restrictions:
+You can use any standard key tools to create the required public/private keypairs and certificates.
+The keypairs and certificates must obey the following restrictions:

 * The certificates must follow the `X.509 standard <https://tools.ietf.org/html/rfc5280>`_